We spend a lot of time talking about how much life insurance you need.

 Another form of insurance we often are asked about among spouses is whether or not they need mortgage life insurance, check out our post on the pros and cons of mortgage life insurance for your reference!

 How Much Life Insurance Should Your Spouse Buy?

-If your spouse doesn’t bring home much income and doesn’t help out very much at home, you don’t really need to buy life insurance for them.
-You see . . . there is always a silver lining!
+If your spouse doesn’t bring home much income and doesn’t help out very much at home, you don’t need to buy life insurance for them.
+You see . . .
+There is always a silver lining!

 And even if they do provide a great deal of support at home, keep in mind that your situation is bound to change each year.
 For example, if you have young children at home, the cost to replace that care is higher.
 But that expense dwindles as your kids age.

 Let’s say you have one daughter who is 16 and is planning on going away to college in two years.
 If something were to happen to your stay-at-home spouse (heaven forbid), you’d need someone to take care of her for these two years while you are at work.

 Let’s say you calculate the cost of that care to be $45,000 a year.
 So, at this time, you need $90,000 in coverage on your stay-at-home spouse.